Cole, Astros beat Rays 6-1 in ALDS Game 5; Yankees next

 Houston beat the Yankees in a seven-game ALCS on the way to its first championship in 2017.
 The Astros also won the 2015 AL wild-card game at Yankee Stadium.

-The Rays beat Oakland in the AL wild-card game, then took the last two against the Astros to extend their first playoff run since 2013.
+The Rays beat Oakland in the AL wild-card game, then won Games 3 and 4 against the Astros to extend their first playoff run since 2013.

-But facing Cole, they were in trouble — especially after Altuve, Alex Bregman and the Astros scored four times in the first against Tyler Glasnow.
+But facing Cole, the Rays were in trouble — especially after Altuve, Alex Bregman and the Astros scored four times in the first against Tyler Glasnow, who said afterward it was pretty obvious he was tipping pitches.

+"You get a taste of this, you want to keep going," Rays manager Kevin Cash said.
+"Today we kind of got outpowered.
+Outpowered on the mound and obviously at the plate."

 Cole followed his 15-strikeout gem in a Game 2 win with another overpowering effort.
-The right-hander, who grew up a Yankees fan and was originally drafted by them but didn't sign, improved to 18-0 in his last 24 starts.
+The right-hander, who was drafted by the Yankees out of high school but didn't sign, improved to 18-0 in his last 24 starts.

+"This team is special, and the reason that we're special is because different guys step up every single night," Bregman said.
+"Yeah, if one guy goes off we're probably going to win.
+Gerrit went off twice this series."

 After winning an MLB-best and franchise-record 107 games in the regular season, the Astros were determined not to suffer the same fate as the Dodgers, winners of 106 games, who were ousted from the playoffs by the wild-card Nationals on Wednesday night.